 Applicants can apply to other sources of public support, outside of the Council, but must declare this in their application form and show how the additional funding will add value to the festival.
 This other source of funding could make up the remaining 12.5%.

 Festivals should contribute to the promotion of a positive image of Northern Ireland and organisers must take steps to avert anti-social behavior.

 Applicants will be expected to make efforts to maximise income through ticket sales and sponsorship.
-They should develop a plan to improve their projects sustainability, and reduce reliance on public funding, in future years.
+They should develop a plan to improve the sustainability of their festival, and reduce reliance on public funding, in future years.

-Those organisations based outside the Lisburn & Castlereagh City Council area may be awarded funding for festival projects as long as the entirety of the festival project takes place within the Lisburn & Castlereagh City Council area.
+Those organisations based outside the Lisburn & Castlereagh City Council area may be awarded funding for Festivals projects as long as the entirety of the Festivals project takes place within the Lisburn & Castlereagh City Council area.